Interlocking Garage Floor Tiles

 Depending on the area of the country in which you live, we will most likely have a certified dealer or relationships with qualified installers or concrete companies that can help you.
 The centralized nature of our design, court preparation and packing process makes the court installation process very simple but our local dealers are still the ideal option for those customers looking for on-site design assistance and a turnkey solution.
 Contact Us to find a VersaCourt dealer in your area.

 We definitely recommend using a 4” thick concrete base with #4 rebar reinforcement for most volleyball courts as this base option tends to provide the most permanent solution with the best playability.
 However, we do have customers that are very happy with courts placed on an asphalt base.
 We don’t recommend compacted stone as a base.
 Learn more about base/subsurface options.
+If you're looking to avoid concrete or asphalt installation because of permeability concerns, we not offer the Foundation Panel.
+This panel can be used as a sub-surface to the court and placed directly over turf or compacted stone to provide a stable base system.

 US standard volleyball regulation court size is 29’5” W x 59’ L and the standard net system is 32’ long and 39 inches tall.
 If you’re looking for a smaller volleyball court option, you can custom design your own court to fit the size you have available for a volleyball court with our Interactive Court Designer tool.